A Real-World Guide to Mastering Advanced Grammar Concepts (With Examples)

 We often need to express opposing ideas or highlight differences.
 That’s where linking words like “however,” “nevertheless,” “on the other hand,” and “in contrast” come in handy.

-Instead of relying on basic conjunctions like “but” or “and,” you can use these more precise linking words to add depth and sophistication to your language.
+Don’t rely on basic conjunctions like “but” or “and.”
+Use these more precise linking words to add depth.
+They will also add sophistication to your language.

 Exercise 1: Identifying Linking Words of Contrast